mcnemesis/cli_tttt/README.md

    > curl -Ls https://bit.ly/installtea | bash

-2. To See TEA documentation and some example programs:
+2. To See TEA documentation and some example programs after installation:

    > man tttt